Mayuresh-M16/MM_Publisher/README.md

 - **Why it's needed:** This configuration file acts like a roadmap for our tool.
 It tells the tool exactly where to find FFmpeg and ImageMagick on your system, so when it needs to use them, it knows exactly where to look.
 Similarly, providing the tool's own path helps it locate its internal resources or allows other parts of the system to correctly reference it.

+### 4. Configure Python Files for Flow Production Connection:

+To use this tool, open `Flow_Menu.py`, `Create_Version.py`, and `Create_Shot.py`.
+In each of these files, you'll need to update the following variables for connection to your Flow Production page and to define your project details:

+- **SERVER_PATH:** This is the URL of your Flow Production server.

+- **SCRIPT_NAME:** This is the name of the script you are using for authentication.

+- **SCRIPT_KEY:** This is the API key associated with your script for authentication.

+- **Project ID:** The unique identifier for your project in Flow Production.

+- **Sequence ID:** The unique identifier for your sequence within your project.

+By updating these values, you'll ensure the tool correctly interacts with your Flow Production environment.

 ## Features